infection/site/src/guide/command-line-options.md

 ### `--log-verbosity`

-The verbosity of the log file, `1` - debug mode (default) will add "Killed mutants" into log file and add additional information, `2` - normal mode will skip "Killed mutants" section in the log file.
+The verbosity of the log file, `1` - debug mode (default) will add "Killed mutants" into log file and add additional information, `2` - normal mode will skip "Killed mutants" section in the log file, `3` - which will disable logging to files.

 ``` bash
 infection --log-verbosity=2